 I’m not sure exactly what happened.
 I remember a talk my Aunt Danice had with me.
 She’s a high school English teacher, and she even gave me a book about college writing.

 I was aware of what I had done to myself, and I knew where I wanted to be.
 I knew what I had to do; I just had to do what I knew.

 About that time, I read the Tony Robbins book Unlimited Power.
-The critical step — one often omitted these days — was asking myself where I would end up if I did not change.
+The critical step — a step often omitted these days — was asking myself where I would end up if I did not change.

 - Where was I?
 In a hole, and I was smart enough to be doing better.

 - Where did I want to be?
 I wanted to learn and earn better grades.

 - Where would I be if I did not make the necessary changes?
 Not in a good career with decent pay and benefits… My parents asked if I wanted to end up pumping gas, bagging groceries, or flipping burgers

 - What did I do?
-I didn’t want to live in van down by the river, so I decided to change.
+Since I didn’t want to live in a van down by the river, I decided to change.

 I share this story with students not to impress them, but rather to impress upon them that they can achieve any goal they decide on.
 If I was falling short of my goals, it was my fault and I would either have to decide to change or I it would be the same as wanting to be doing badly (I am writing a book called You’re Failing Because You Want to Be).
 While I didn’t change my destination overnight, I did change my direction with that one decision to change my behaviors.